165 Email Opening Lines That Actually Get Replies (With Examples)

 1. What is a good email opening line?

 A good email opening line grabs attention, shows relevance to the recipient, and entices them to read further.
-Here are some key ingredients:
+It should include personalization, connect to their interests, spark curiosity, communicate value briefly, maintain appropriate tone, and stay concise at 10-20 words maximum.

 2. How do I start a professional email?